KillingSpark/zstd-rs/Readme.md

 1. Implement dictionary support
 1. Find what causes the slow-units in fuzzing
 1. Performance optimizations
-1. More tests (especially unit-tests for the bitreaders)
+1. More tests (especially unit-tests for the bitreaders and other lower-level parts)
 1. Find more bugs

 ## Testing